 |Score 55 or above on the 5 Regents Exams||44||90%|

 College Information & Application Handbook

-Updated for the 2022 graduating class, this guide has information college planning, applications, guidelines for essay writing, asking for letters of recommendation, and more.
-Click to view (Right click to download).
+Updated for the 2022 graduating class, this guide has information on college planning, applications, guidelines for essay writing, asking for letters of recommendation, and more.
+Click to view (Right-click to download).

 College Planning Websites

-- Campus Tours (http://www.campustours.com): View thousands of birtual tours and interactive college maps, along with colleg profiles and dditional information
+- Campus Tours (http://www.campustours.com): View thousands of virtual tours and interactive college maps, along with college profiles and additional information

-- College Search ‐ Fastweb (http://college.fastweb.com): Includes profiles of thousands of colleges, financial aid, and shclarship information, along with video tours.
+- College Search ‐ Fastweb (http://college.fastweb.com): Includes profiles of thousands of colleges, financial aid, scholarship information, and video tours.

-- CUNY Schools (http://www.cuny.edu): This is the main website associated with the City University of New York.
-Each CUNY School can be researched in depth, including campus virtual tours, college statistics, and much more.
+- CUNY Schools (http://www.cuny.edu): This is the leading website associated with the City University of New York.
+Each CUNY School can be researched in-depth, including virtual campus tours, college statistics, etc.